If someone will ask, “Is Math difficult?” Some people will automatically answer, “Yes! Very hard!”

 Most children only use the left side of the brain which provides the ability to analyze information concerning languages and sound.
 However, the right side of the brain which is focused on thinking, creativity, and integration of information needs to be used and stimulated as well.

 Scientific analysis indicates that abacus training in conjunction with mental math training can improve a child’s ability to concentrate, visualize, memorize, observe, and process information.
-Many children who are learning Abacus can also excel in other subject.
+Many children who are learning Abacus can also excel in other subjects.

 【3 Reasons Why Leaning Abacus is Useful for Every Subject】: http://ippo-abacus.com/abacus-useful/